guomics-lab/MassNet-DDA/README.md

 Python version: 3.10

-About use Docker to run this project, you can choose one of the following two options.
+To run this project with Docker, you can choose one of the following two options.
 ###  Option A.1: Use a Pre-built Docker Image (Recommended)

 You can directly pull the pre-built image from Docker Hub: